CharlieCrisp/cython-workshop/README.md

 ## What are Python C Extensions
 For a complete description, see the [Python docs](https://docs.python.org/3/extending/extending.html#extending-python-with-c-or-c).

-In short, these are libraries which are written in C - sometimes indirectly.
+In short, these are libraries which are written in C/C++ - sometimes indirectly.
 These libraries are compiled like normal C but are importable and usable as if they were written in normal Python.

 ## Why would you need C Extensions